CodeMasterOne/CodeMasterOne/README.md

 **CodeMasterOne/CodeMasterOne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some things about myself that everyone needs to know:

 - 🔭 I’m currently working on learning Biamp Tesira and Vocia as well as QSC and Extron.
 - 💬 Ask me about mountain biking or offroading!